pippim/pippim.github.io/index.md

 # Don't confuse above with row 'ACCEPTED' index or the flag 'FRONT_ACCEPTED'
 ```

+If you change `QUESTION_QUALIFIER` to `True` then questions
+will also be converted to blog posts unless they are
+self-answered questions.
+In that case the answer is converted
+instead if it matches the `VOTE_QUALIFIER` criteria.

+When the program finishes a list of all self-answered questions
+that were not accepted is printed.
+No doubt you forgot to go
+back after two day mandatory waiting period to accept your own
+answer.
+Copy URL's from the list to your browser address bar
+and accept the answers in Stack Exchange.
+Then rerun the query, the download and `stack-to-blog.py`

 ### Jekyll Front Matter

 Here is how [Jekyll front matter](https://jekyllrb.com/docs/front-matter/)